EmmanuelLefevre/Documentations/Tutorials/powershell_global_git_ignore_manager_script.md

   $WasUpdatedOrCreated = $false

   ######## GUARD CLAUSE : GIT AVAILABILITY ########
-  if (-not (Test-GitAvailability -Message "⛔ Git for Windows is not installed (or not found in path).
+  if (-not (Test-GitAvailability -Message "⛔ Git is not installed (or not found in path).
 Global git ignore config skipped ! ⛔")) {
     return
   }